turicas/rows/README.markdown

 ```

 As you specified field types (`my_fields`) you don't need to insert data using
 the correct types.
-Actually you can insert strings and the library you
+Actually you can insert strings and the library will
 automatically convert it for you:

 ```python